tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 ## Dealing with Risk(s) in Portfolio Construction

 Before discussing the implementation of these strategies, we need to make a quick overview of some fundamentals frameworks:
-- Portfolio optimization, relying on the modern portfolio theory
+- Portfolio optimization
-- Factor investing, relying on the arbitrage pricing theory
+- Factor investing

 These tools will be at the basis of the three strategies we will present thereafter in this course:
 - Low-Carbon Strategy (Portfolio Optimization)
 - Minimum Variance with Carbon Beta (Portfolio Optimization and Factor Investing)
 - Green Factor (Factor Investing)

 We will discuss these basic tools with implementation in Python.

-Along this course, we'll see how climate risks can be considered with these different approaches.
+In this course, we'll see how climate risks can be considered with these different approaches.

 ### Portfolio's Risk and Returns

 Before introducing climate risks in the portfolio construction process, a first step is to consider how to measure portfolio's risk and returns.
 In practice, investors build a portfolio in a context of a benchmark (the S&P 500 for example).
-We'll build on the previous definition of the portfolio's risk and returns to show that risk and returns measures in a context of a benchmark is just a slight variation.
+We'll build on the definition of the portfolio's risk and returns to show that risk and returns measures in a context of a benchmark is just a slight variation.
 This is also a good introduction to the low-carbon strategy that we will cover in the next part.

 #### Simple Portfolio's Two Moments

+Our first tool, portfolio optimization, relies on the mean-variance framework.
 As the name of the mean-variance framework indicates, the mean (expected returns) and the variance are the two moments needed for building an efficient portfolio (efficient in the sense of the risk-rewards trade-off).

 Let's consider a universe of $n$ assets.
 We have a vector of assets' weights in the portfolio: $x = (x_1, ..., x_n)$.